The 'Grand

 in York, England in 926 A.D. - despite the fact that the 'meeting'

-While their website cites Mackey as
+While their website cites Mackey and others as

 their source, there are numerous other